daviddupuis/jeffskinnerbox.github.io/content/draft/building-my-new-blog-using-jekyll-scratch-that-pelican.md

 ```

 More work needs to be done, so updates will be required.
-I have posted a final and more complete version of `.gitignore` on Gist.
-XXXX FINISH THIS XXXX
+I have posted a final and more complete version of `.gitignore` [on Gist][51].

 #### Pelican Configuration File
 Pelican is configurable via setting is a Python module called `pelicanconf.py`.
-The settings you define in this configuration file will be used within templates that are part of the themes.
+The settings you define in this configuration file will be used within the Pewlican
+templates that are part of the themes and to control Pelican processing.
-The basic idea is that Pelican will be using the template files in your
+The basic idea is that you can point Pelican at the template files in your
 `pelican-themes/<theme>/templates/` directory to generate all static html files.
 Pelican uses [Jinja][15] for its templating language.
 In these templates, you should have access to all variables from `pelicanconf.py`
 as well as template-specific variables (See “[Template and Variables][16]”
 section of the Pelican documentation).

-Thinking of Pelican's two primary modes of operation:
+Think of Pelican as having two primary modes of operation:
-local development and production deployment (i.e., pelicanconf.py and publishconf.py, respectively).
+local development and production deployment (i.e., `pelicanconf.py` and `publishconf.py`, respectively).
-When developing locally, settings for things like Google Analytics and Disqus are deliberately left out of pelicanconf.py by design.
-Including those settings in local testing can have adverse effects: inaccurate site statistics, spurious comment threads, and other unanticipated side effects.
+When developing locally, settings for things like Google Analytics and Disqus
+are deliberately left out of `pelicanconf.py` by design.
+Including those settings in local testing can have adverse effects:
+inaccurate site statistics, spurious comment threads, and other unanticipated side effects.

-When it is time to publish your site, then of course you want those settings to be included.
-The way to do that is to ensure your publishconf.py is being referenced at publish time: `pelican content -s publishconf.py`.
+When it is time to publish your site,
+then of course you want those settings to be included.
+The way to do that is to ensure your `publishconf.py` is being referenced at publish time:

-My `pelicanconf.py` file looks like this:
+`pelican content -s publishconf.py`.

-    must add pelicanconf.py here  XXXX FINISH THIS XXXX
+I posted my `pelicanconf.py` and `publishconf.py` files on Gist here and here.
+XXXX FINISH THIS XXXX

 #### Pelican's Markdown
 Pelican will support [Markdown][19], [reStructuredText][20], and [AsciiDoc][21]